e04/go-irl/README.md

 - **Network Bonding**: Combine multiple internet connections to increase bandwidth and reliability, minimizing the impact of packet loss from any single connection.
 - **Intelligent Automatic Scene Switching**: `go-irl` uses detailed SRT statistics like **packet loss** to make smarter switching decisions.
 It automatically switches to a predefined "offline" scene when network quality degrades and seamlessly returns to your main scene once the connection stabilizes.
 - **Real-time Health Monitoring**: Get a clear, visual overview of your stream's performance with live statistics displayed directly in OBS.
+- **Flexible Deployment Options**: Supports multiple operation modes including standalone mode for simple setups, and server/client mode for scenarios where port forwarding is not possible, allowing you to deploy the server component on a VPS while running the client locally.

 ## Command Line Options